MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 ros2 pkg create --build-type ament_cmake bme_ros2_tutorials_cpp
 ```

-Let's create `publisher.cpp` in `src` folder of the new package, this follows the same object-oriented patterns as our previous python node, including using a ROS2 timer.
+Let's create `publisher.cpp` in `src` folder of the new package, this follows the object-oriented patterns as our previous python node, including the ROS2 timer.
+This time we work with [the ROS2 C++ API](https://docs.ros.org/en/jazzy/Concepts/Basic/About-Client-Libraries.html#the-rclcpp-package), `rclcpp`, the available API functions are pretty much identical to the `rclpy`.

 ```cpp
 #include "rclcpp/rclcpp.hpp"